skippy-io/skippy-io.github.io/docs/tutorials/getting-started-with-skippy-x-junit5.markdown

 }
 ```

-Note: We will refer to tests that are annotated with `@Skippified` as skippified tests.
+`StringUtilsTest` tests the `StringUtil` class and is a standard JUnit test that does not utilize

-`StringUtilsTest` tests the `StringUtil` class and is a standard (e.g., non-skippified) JUnit test:
+Skippy's predictive test selection:
 ```java
 public class StringUtilsTest {